Eagle County artist Justin Greshko’s works are natural and naturally intriguing

 Originally Greshko is from Annapolis, Maryland.
 He came to Vail after he didn’t get signed by a major league baseball team, following several tryouts.
-His dad had died, he drove his mom to the Rocky Mountains to get her mind off it and he stayed.
-He was sleeping on his sister’s couch and spotted an ad for a fly fishing guide.
+His dad had died, and he drove his mom to the Rocky Mountains to get her mind off it and he stayed.
+He was sleeping on his sister’s couch and spotted an ad for a fly-fishing guide.
 He spent years going back and forth between here and Patagonia, wherever it was summer.

 In Patagonia, they have to get everything from almost nothing, so he learned to do things like fix a car with a shoestring or fix a boat with something out of someone’s shed.